 Form E – Oral Defense is completed at this time.

-Writing Specialists review manuscripts for APA style, formatting, and grammar issues, and prepare them for publication via ProQuest.
-They do not review for content in theses and dissertations.
-The entire manuscript preparation process, including revisions, could take up to 60 days after students upload to ProQuest as an Initial Review.
+Within 48 hours following initial submission of a manuscript to ProQuest, the NCTL Manuscript Preparation Office assigns each student a copyeditor, who will contact the student within 24-48 hours via email to request a Word version of the manuscript.
+Copyeditors review manuscripts for APA style, formatting, and grammar issues, and prepare them for publication via ProQuest; they do not review for content.
+The entire manuscript preparation process, including revisions, takes approximately 60 days after students upload to ProQuest.

 The final manuscript must be neat and clean, free of typing, grammatical, and format errors.
-Students are responsible for editing and proofreading the final thesis or dissertation before and during manuscript processing.
-When a TCSPP manuscript preparer reviews the final draft and highlights required changes, students are responsible for accurate transcription of the document presented and for uniformity of alignment, grammar, citations/references, and all other mechanics of typing.
+Students are responsible for editing and proofreading the final thesis or dissertation before and during the manuscript preparation process.
+When a Chicago School copyeditor reviews the final draft and highlights required changes, students are responsible for the accurate transcription of the document presented and for uniformity of alignment, grammar, citations/references, and all other mechanics of typing.

-Any errors will result in additional costs and will delay final approval of the manuscript.
+Any errors may delay final approval of the manuscript.

 ProQuest website.
 Dissertations and theses are also viewable through the ProQuest website.

+The Manuscript Preparation Office delivers the manuscripts to ProQuest for binding and publishing.
 Students enter the conferral phase.
-All questions regarding degree conferral go the Registrar at TCSPPRegistrar@thechicagoschool.edu.
+All questions regarding degree conferral go to the Registrar at The Chicago School [email protected].
 Any inquiries regarding publishing and binding can be directed to ProQuest Author Relations at 1-800-521-0600.

-Ready to submit your dissertation?
+Ready to upload your manuscript to ProQuest?
 Click on the Library Pass logo below to get started:

 As a condition of submitting the dissertation or thesis, all students must select a publication agreement with ProQuest.
 Students may choose Traditional Publishing or Open Access Publishing.
 Traditional Publishing allows the dissertation or thesis to be available to the public for purchase, and students receive royalties from the profits.
 Open Access Publishing allows the work to be fully viewed and accessible through PQDT Open, ProQuest's subscription database, and major search engines, if applicable.
 However, if you choose Open Access, there is a fee.

-TCSPP has no publishing preference, and each work submitted is housed in The Chicago School of Professional Psychology Library Catalog with a link to the student's work in ProQuest Dissertations and Theses.
+The Chicago School has no publishing preference, and each work submitted is housed in The Chicago School Library Catalog with a link to the student's work in ProQuest Dissertations and Theses.

 For more information, please contact: